swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 You fixed some of the previous issues:

-- ✅ Codebase no longer needs manual download and is versioned.
+- ✅ Codebase no longer needs manual download and is versioned

 Another member of your team can easily clone the experiment with the following commands.